amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

  > [!IMPORTANT]
  > The environment variables and local file components are designed for development workloads only.

-The following section shows how to configure a secrets management component.
+The following sections show how to configure a secrets management component.

 ### Configuration (TODO Move generic text to getting started)